gevent/gevent/doc/intro.rst

 .. tip:: On Windows, you need Pip 8.0 or later to install the binary wheels.

-.. tip::  On Windows, if you install from the PyPI sdist instead of a
-          binary wheel, you will need to have ``cython`` installed *before* you attempt to install gevent.
-(Cython is always required when working from a source checkout.)
-Most users will use the binary wheel and can ignore this.

 Development instructions can be found `on PyPI <https://pypi.python.org/pypi/gevent#development>`_.

 __ http://pypi.python.org/pypi/greenlet